Jamie Dornan: Charitable work

 Dornan has lent his support towards various means and organisations.
 He was the patron of TinyLife, a Northern Ireland charity for premature and vulnerable babies.
 In 2017, he participated in a charity football match, Game 4 Grenfell, to provide aid to the victims of Grenfell Tower fire in West London that year.

 In 2018, Dornan became the patron of the newly established charity Northern Ireland Pancreatic Cancer (NIPanC) which was created in partnership with Pancreatic Cancer Action and the Pancreatic Cancer Research Fund.
-Due to busy filming schedule, he stepped down from the patronage in 2021 but considered himself a strong supporter of it.
+Due to busy filming schedule, he quit the role in 2021 but considered himself a strong supporter of it.
 In 2020, Dornan read a bedtime story as part of Save with Stories to raise funds for Save the Children's Emergency Coronavirus Appeal.
 In the same year, he supported the Faster 5K Friday campaign for the Care Workers Charity, which provides financial grants for care workers.

-Dornan appeared in annual fundraising events Red Nose Day by Comic Relief and Children in Need by BBC.
+Dornan has appeared in annual fundraising events Red Nose Day by Comic Relief and Children in Need by BBC.
 He has also backed emergency campaigns providing help for children's treatment.

 Personal life and other ventures

 In 2003, Dornan met actress Keira Knightley in an Asprey photoshoot.
 After being together for two years, they split up in 2005.
-In 2010, Dornan met English actress and singer-songwriter Amelia Warner and they became engaged in 2012, and married in 2013.
+He met English actress and singer-songwriter Amelia Warner in 2010, becoming engaged to her in 2012, and marrying in 2013.
 They have three daughters.
 Dornan is an atheist.
 In interviews he has said that he considers himself Irish.

 He launched his menswear clothing line 'Eleven Eleven' in 2022.

+Amateur golf

+As an amateur, Dornan has competed in the pro–am event at the Alfred Dunhill Links Championship in 2014 (pairing with Danny Willett), 2015 (with Peter Uihlein), 2016 and 2017, both times pairing with Tyrrell Hatton.
+He also participated in the 2017 Irish Open with Justin Rose and the J. P. McManus Pro-Am in 2022.